ningchencontact/azure-docs.zh-tw/articles/azure-functions/durable/durable-functions-bindings.md

 ### <a name="client-usage"></a>用戶端使用方式

-在 .NET 函式中，您通常會系結至 `IDurableOrchestrationClient`，這可讓您完整存取 Durable Functions 所支援的所有協調流程用戶端 Api。 在舊版的 Durable Functions 2.x 版中，您會改為系結至 `DurableOrchestrationClient` 類別。 在 JavaScript 中，相同的 Api 是由 `getClient` 傳回的物件所公開。 用戶端物件上的 API 包括：
+In .NET functions, you typically bind to `IDurableOrchestrationClient`, which gives you full access to all orchestration client APIs supported by Durable Functions.
+In the older Durable Functions 2.x releases, you instead bind to the `DurableOrchestrationClient` class.
+In JavaScript, the same APIs are exposed by the object returned from `getClient`. 用戶端物件上的 API 包括：

 * `StartNewAsync`
 * `GetStatusAsync`